basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 The list of input objects is given as a list of 2-element lists of the form `[Bucket,Key]` or 3-element lists of the form `[Bucket,Key,KeyData]`.

-You may also pass just the name of a bucket `({"inputs":"mybucket",...})`, which is equivalent to passing all of the keys in that bucket as inputs (i.e. "a map/reduce across the whole bucket").
+You may also pass just the name of a bucket `({"inputs":"mybucket",...})`, which is equivalent to passing all of the keys in that bucket as inputs (i.e. "a MapReduce across the whole bucket").
 You should be aware that this triggers the somewhat expensive "list keys" operation, so you should use it sparingly.
 A bucket input may also be combined with [[Key Filters|Using Key Filters]] to limit the number of objects processed by the first query phase.

 If you're using Riak Search, the list of inputs can also [[reference a search query|Using Search#Querying-Integrated-with-Map-Reduce]] to be used as inputs.